jake83741/vnc-lm/README.md

 > Model downloading and removal is turned off by default and can be enabled by configuring the `.env`.

-Reply `pull` to any message to create a new thread with all context up to that point.
-The new thread includes a relationship diagram and conversation summary up to the pulled point.
-Hop between threads while keeping separate conversation histories, letting you explore different paths with any model.
+Reply `>` to any message to create a new branch of the conversation.
+The new branch will include a relationship diagram and conversation summary up to the point where it branched.
+Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.

 #### QoL Improvements